Common Phrasal Verbs

 Do you want to understand common phrasal verbs better?
 Do you wonder why English speakers use so many of them when they could use one-word verbs that have the same meaning?
 Here's a brief explanation and then a free phrasal verb workbook you can download to learn more and keep as a handy reference.

-English speakers like phrasal verbs because they seem more conversational than many one-word verbs that often come from Latin.
+English speakers like phrasal verbs because they seem more conversational than many of our one-word verbs (especially those that come from Latin.)

 "To go out with someone" is simple: it means to leave your home in the company of someone you want to know better.
 (It's not in this workbook.
 I tried to focus on expressions that aren't so obvious.)

-Many phrasal verbs have developed meanings that are not at all obvious.
-The workbook lists just over 100 of the most common phrasal verbs, with their meanings and usually with example sentences.
+As you can see, many phrasal verbs have developed meanings that are not at all obvious from the individual words of the phrase.
+The workbook lists just over 100 of the most common (but not obvious) phrasal verbs, with their meanings and usually with example sentences.

-It starts with four conversations that illustrate how English speakers use some of them.
-After each conversation is a matching practice so you can connect these expressions with single verbs that mean the same thing.
+It starts with four conversations that illustrate how English speakers use some common phrasal verbs.
+After each conversation there's a matching practice so you can connect these expressions with single verbs that mean the same thing.

 Then there's a page that explains separable and inseparable phrasal verbs.
 It's an important grammar point if you want to try using them yourself.
 It can be complicated, but there is a simple way to avoid using them incorrectly.